 In summary, a shipping container can be subjected to extreme weather conditions and shocks.
 The risks that the goods you ship by container will be damaged during transport will be high if they are not properly protected by the right packaging.

-If you are looking for a logistics partner who can help you design the perfect packaging to protect your products for container shipment, please do not hesitate to contact Creopack.
+If you are looking for a logistics partner who can help you design the perfect crating to protect your products for container shipment, do not hesitate to contact Creopack.
 With over 30 years of experience in packaging solutions, our team will ensure that your products arrive at their destination in perfect condition.